nektra/syndicate/README.md

 # Syndicate

-A Syndicate investment fund smart contract for ICOs
+A syndicate investment fund smart contract for ICOs

 ## Contracts